jatcod3r/coder-getting-started/start-here/2-deploying-coder.md

       service.beta.kubernetes.io/aws-load-balancer-type: "nlb"
 ```

-Keep in mind that this is assuming your database isn't setup externally.
-If it's internal, then the YAML slightly changes the value of `CODER_PG_CONNECTION_URL`:
+Keep in mind that this assumes your database isn't outside the cluster.
+If it's internal, then the YAML slightly changes `CODER_PG_CONNECTION_URL`

 ```yaml
 coder: